Q. What is the West Central Region?

 Q. How much do classes at QAVTC cost?

 A. QAVTC charges $455 per credit hour for students.
-Adult students are charged $300 a semester.
+Adult students are charged $325 a semester.
 Many of the programs also have small lab fees ($15 to $25) to cover the cost of materials.

 Q. Do you provide certification for your classes?

 A. The Quincy Area Vocational Technical Center is not certified to be a job-placement center.
-Except for the Health Occupations C.N.A. program, you will not receive a state or national certificate acknowledging your ability to pursue a particular job requiring certification.
+Except for the Health Occupations C.N.A. and EMT programs, you will not receive a state or national certificate acknowledging your ability to pursue a particular job requiring certification.
 Welding will be taught to the American Welding Society SENSE Level I Entry Level Welder Standards.
 Upon completion, students will be prepared to take the A.W.S.
 Level I Welder Certification exam and potentially earn the nationally recognized industry certification.
 In some classes you will be prepared with instruction that is aligned to an industry credential or certification.
 It would be up to the individual student to pursue contact with a school or agency that provides certification examinations/skill test and pay applicable fee to test for the related industry credential.
 Your instructor will advise if such opportunities are in place for the class in which you are enrolled.
 Also, we can award you with a certificate based on the skills you accomplished during your stay with us.
 If, at the end of the year, you wish to have a “Certificate of Skills” that would help you in your pursuit of a career, please bring this to the attention of your instructor.
 The instructor will have one prepared listing the skills and the number of hours of instruction you received, which will be signed by the instructor and the QAVTC Director.

 Q. How can I contact QAVTC?